 I recently took a trip to Japan.
 I’d done a bit of research and gotten tips from friends who had lived there.
-Still, nothing could truly prepare me for full immersion into another culture.
+Still, nothing could truly prepared me for full immersion into another culture.
 I loved it right away.
 Even the things that weirded me out were still fascinating.

 It was so interesting to experience this first hand.
 It’s not like mascots aren’t used around the world, but the level of celebrity these have achieved got me wondering how this evolved and whether it could reach the same level anywhere else.
 Some claim Japan had the perfect conditions for creating this mascot boom because its religious beliefs are rooted in polytheism, so the jump to representative mascots wasn’t a large one.
 What about foreigners without the same background?
 Clearly this kind of marketing worked on me.
 I got super into it and really enjoyed picking out different mascots as I found them.
 The public relations section of the Haneda Airport International Passenger Terminal had its own star-clad, space helmet-wearing mascot called Starry.
-Starry likes coffee and hates typhoons, and I played “Spot Starry” by counting how many times he appeared throughout the pages of my terminal floor map.
+Starry likes coffee and hates typhoons, and I played “Spot Starry” by counting how many times he appeared throughout the UX of my terminal floor map.